MWiechmann/ai_story_scale/study1_scale_construction/README.md

 The first question immediatly followed the story excerpt and asked the participant how the story they just read began.
 The participant was asked to select one of six options.
 If the chosen option coincided with the content of the story, the first quality check was passed.

+> The story I just read, began with...
+> *   ...with a message from the president.
+> *   ...the description of a small village.
+> *   ...a noise coming from a mirror.
+> *   ...someone working in a tavern.
+> *   ...two armies clashing in a battle.
+> *   ...someone waking up in a spaceship.

 The second question was mixed in with the provisional AISS items and simply stated:

 > This is a quality check.
 Please select "Somewhat disagree".